pearcej/cpp4python/_sources/Java4Python/loopsanditeration_old.rst

        statement2
        ...

-In C++ we add parenthesis and curly braces to get:
+In Java we add parenthesis and curly braces to get:

 ::